nhsbsa-data-analytics/personMatchR/README.md

 - Postcode

-The quality of matching accuracy will be heavily influenced by the formatting of the input data, and the are processing functions available within the package to support this ([see data preparation](#data-preparation)).
+The quality of matching accuracy will be heavily influenced by the formatting of the input data, and there are processing functions available within the package to support this ([see data preparation](#data-preparation)).

-The personMatchR package has different functions available to handle matching, whether the input data is held within data frames or via a connection to database tables:
+The personMatchR package has different functions available to handle matching whether the input data is held within data frames or via a connection to database tables:

 - calc_match_person